Fryuni/inox-tools/.changeset/honest-cars-fix.md

 Deprecates the package

 Astro Integration Kit is deprecated, and so is this package.
-Use `@inox-tools/route-config` instead.
+Use `@inox-tools/inline-mod` directly instead.